 The learning level will be shared on the Randolph School website and in MyRandolph Portals, and any changes in status will be communicated to families via email.
-Updates and information will be provided in the Randolph Weekly Bulletin and other correspondence as needed.
+To support the need for families to have as much information as possible, we will also send out a weekly email with important updates and information that parents need.